11-Day Highlights of South Africa

 DAY 04.
 Swaziland – Zululand – Private Reserve

-This morning we have an early breakfast and then visit Swazi Candles in the Malkerns Valley where we watch the locals hand-moulding wax into a variety of interesting shapes.
+This morning we have an early breakfast and then visit Swazi Candles in the Malkerns Valley, where we watch the locals hand-moulding wax into various interesting shapes.
 On this site, there is also a market where the locals sell their craft and other shops where you can buy items like batik, hand-woven cloth, colourful handbags, etc. The tour continues along the Ezulwini Valley towards Manzini, the country’s industrial centre, and then swing south towards Nhlangano on a scenic route where crossing every hill opens up a new vista.

 We exit Swaziland at the Onverwacht border post.
 Once in Zululand, we travel southwards to Hluhluwe and arrive at our private lodge for check-in.
 Then we embark on another exciting open vehicle safaris continuing into the evening.
 We return for a well-deserved dinner and overnight.
 Overnight Zulu Nyala Lodge